ihasq/apollo/README.md

-# ApolloLM - Vibe Coder.
+# Apollo - Vibe Coder.
 Suppressor Included.
 Browser-based AI wrapper for web development with supression and divisioning.\
-Visit our browser edition without command executor: [apollo-lm.github.io](https://apollo-lm.github.io).
+Visit our browser edition without command executor: [apollo-coder.github.io](https://apollo-coder.github.io).

 ## What's innovative
-+ Cuts down input token cost to **80%** maximum.
++ Apollo aims to slash token costs by up to **88%**, just as NASA achieved a moonshot with 8-bit computers.
 + Use original logger to track changes like NASA's ancient codebase, which reduces git object access.

 ## Limitation